SunXQlab/PROB/README.md

 **[Data_ordered,PPD, TimeSampled]=Progression_Inferrence(Data)**

-This function (.m) was designed to infer pseudotemporal progression from the clinical cross-sectional gene expression data.
+This function (.m) is designed to infer pseudotemporal progression from the clinical cross-sectional gene expression data.

 ***Input***